-So I started upping my carbs.
-It's tempting to think that low carb is the way to go, but from what I have read, carbs are important for so many things.
+So I started upping my carbs some (and by that I mean healthy carbs like beans and whole grains and berries, etc, but not sugar).
+It's tempting to think that low carb is the way to go, but from what I've read, carbs are important for so many things.

 I added some supplements.
 Some I decided on on my own and some were at the advice of my new practitioner.